Methodology

 Data are loaded directly into the department’s bespoke data collection system; COLLECT (Collections On-Line for Learning, Education, Children and Teachers).

-With 154 LAs providing detailed data of their planned expenditure across a wide range of funding and expenditure categories, the potential for variation in local accounting practices is high.
+With over 150 LAs providing detailed data of their planned expenditure across a wide range of funding and expenditure categories, the potential for variation in local accounting practices is high.
 Therefore section 251 budget data pass through several phases of checking and data cleaning.
-Budget data loaded into COLLECT are subject to a pre-agreed series of validation checks to aid the submission of accurate data.
-Extensive guidance and support is provided to LAs during this reporting period.
+Section 251 Budget data loaded into COLLECT is subject to a pre-agreed series of validation checks to aid the submission of accurate data.
+Extensive guidance and support is provided to LAs during this reporting period (opens in a new tab).
 This helps to ensure data are as consistent in format, and as accurate as possible.
-Following validation, LAs confirm that they are content their data is fit for purpose and the department is able to begin analysis.
+Where there are large year on year changes for individual lines, either increases or decreases, LAs are expected to further confirm that the data supplied is correct.
+Following validation, LAs provide final confirmation that they are content their data is fit for purpose.

-Data cleansing and validation occurs between May and August, with the department analysing the data for publication in December.
+Data cleansing and validation occurs between May and August, with the department analysing S251 Budget data for publication in September.

 Additional data sources

 For the purposes of better comparability over time, planned spend per capita (per person) is provided where possible.
 This is based on population figures combined with finance data.
-Numbers of pupils are sourced from the School Census and numbers of the wider population are sourced from ONS population estimates.
+Numbers of pupils are sourced from the January School Census for the relevant financial year.
+Population numbers of the wider population are sourced from ONS age related population estimates (opens in a new tab).
+As with other financial data, the planned spend per capita is on cash terms and no adjustments are made for inflation.

 Known data issues